jucasoft/ngrx-entity-crud/projects/ngrx-entity-crud/README.md

 You have finished creating the new crud section, now you can filter, create, edit and delete coins.

-## Deploy app to Heroku from Github
+## 11) deploy app to Heroku

-### STEP 1: Push to GitHub
-Create a Repository on GitHub by clicking New Repository.

-### STEP 2: Deploy to Heroku
+The application (FE and BE) is ready to be started on heroku, register on heroku and run this guide [github-integration](https://devcenter.heroku.com/articles/github-integration)

 ## Running unit tests
 Run `ng test NgrxEntityCrud` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Help
 If you need help, or want to help me: [https://github.com/jucasoft/ngrx-entity-crud/issues](https://github.com/jucasoft/ngrx-entity-crud/issues)

 ## MIT License